nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/40-architecture/50-Claim types.md

 Dependency claims may at a later date come in different flavours, but in abstract a dependency claim implies that certain attestations will have a transitive property.

-For example, if there is bias in one of training data sets, then we can infer that the trained system will be potentially biased.
+For example, if there is bias in one of training data sets, then we can infer that the trained system will be potentially bias.

 Some examples of dependency claims: